soff22/summer-of-code/blog/_posts/2015-07-19-Meet-Team-RailsGEnthusiasts.md

 ###Who are we?
 <img src="https://cloud.githubusercontent.com/assets/9285851/8754798/bf350628-2cce-11e5-9d0a-74ba118ec0d9.jpg"><br/>
-Sophia & Boryana (RailsGEnthusiasts Team)
+Sophia & Boryana (RailsGEnthusiasts Team)<br/>
+Photo taken by Sophia&Boryana
 #####Sophia:
 After finishing my Master degree in Economics, I have worked mostly for IT companies as I was engaged mainly with sales & marketing activities.
 Last year I decided that it is time to get knowledge inside, I mean to know how the software programs and systems work.
 That is why I took the decision to start learn programming and to learn how to create apps myself.
 First I started to learn HTML & CSS at the beginning of 2014.